gnadgnaoh/BShieldExperimentation/docs/RECLAIM.md

 If Cuynu or any people have any issues with me aboout this project or need more explaination, feel free to contact me on support channel I list in [README.md](../README.md)

-Or if Cuynu still don't want to remove, don't worry since people will recognize this project as my work with some proof image I list below.

 ## Image Proof or Work

 Here's some image that get from older phone about the first time found that interestingly easy fix.